Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 • Alkalinity: 2 – 4 °dH

 What kind of water do I have at home?
-Let's measure together.
+Let's measure together

-Tabletop water filter
+Table water filter

-The water filter with fixed water connection
+Water filter with fixed water connection

 Fixed water filter